Andover Crisis And Support Centre

 Clarissa Lloyd: an Integrative Psychotherapist.

-Sally Whittle: BSc. (hons) (1st) Humanistic and Integrative Counselling, Open University Foundation Degree in Counselling, Level 4 diploma in Therapeutic Counselling and CBT Diploma.
+Sally Whittle: Ba. (hons) (1st) Humanistic and Integrative Counselling, Open University Foundation Degree in Counselling, Level 4 diploma in Therapeutic Counselling and Level 5 CBT Diploma.

-Verity Stamp: In her final year of studying for a Foundation Degree in Transactional Analysis (TA)
+Verity Stamp: In her final year of studying for a Foundation Degree in Transactional Analysis (TA).
+Verity is teaching Level 2 Introduction to Counselling at Peter Symonds College.

 Hope MacKay: Also in her final year of studying for a Foundation Degree in Transactional Analysis (TA)